NikolayKostadinov/SingersContests/README.md

    - It starts every night at 00:00 and generates the scenario order for all contests for which registration has closed the previous day.

 ## Self management
   Implemented self-management functionality.
-When you click on greeting message on the top of the screen you will be redirected to ***"Manage your account"***
+When you click on greeting message at the top of the screen you will be redirected to ***"Manage your account"***

 &nbsp;
 &nbsp;